 What is it like going to Kamalaya on your own?

 On the second trip, I went with a friend and we arrived on the 29th.
-Having a buddy on NYE greatly improved the experience – even if we did have quite a few drinks vs my dry NYE the year before!
+Having a buddy on NYE greatly improved the experience – even if we did have quite a few drinks vs my dry NYE the year before.

+My third trip I arrived on the evening of the 27th December and left on Jan 3.
 If you want to meet people Kamalaya makes it easy to do so.
 The classes offer an excellent way to chat and most people are very friendly.

-The talking table is a dinner thing and tends to be the most bustling bit of the soma restaurant at night!
+The talking table is a dinner thing and tends to be the most bustling bit of the soma restaurant at night.
 I think the majority of people who come to Kamalaya do come solo.

-Visiting practitioners and entertainers often sit at the talking table which also helps.
+Kamalaya’s visiting practitioners and entertainers often sit at the talking table which also helps.
 And the couples who are staying for a while often drop in once they have finished eating.

 Kamalaya Samui Top Tips

 ⇒ If you are staying for a week buy the wifi for the week.
 Kamalaya aims to provide a digital detox and prefers you not to have phones etc outside your room.
 However, sometimes it isn’t an option to unplug for the week.

 I couldn’t get in to see him my first stay but did this time.
 He was excellent.
 However, my friend saw another acupuncturist who she also raved about so don’t despair if you can’t get in.

 ⇒ Kamalaya will stretch out your treatments over the week so essentially every day I had a treatment.
 I did yoga every morning and an exercise class every afternoon so this worked a lot better for me.

 ⇒ Check out the visiting practitioners.
 Kamalaya source interesting people from around the world – who are all delighted to come and visit and stay for a while.
 Each of them does an evening talk where you can learn more about what they offer.

 ⇒ Don’t miss the steam room under the big lap pool.
 It is a great one – and next to it is a rather cold plunge pool if you are sufficiently brave!

-⇒ I appreciate this is an odd thing to say for a wellness retreat but make sure you try the curries and the desserts at kamalaya – they are particularly amazing!
+⇒ I appreciate this is an odd thing to say for a wellness retreat but make sure you try the curries and the desserts at Kamalaya – they are particularly amazing.

 ⇒ I was a fan of the split breakfast.
 I would get up at 745 and go and have a coffee and some fruit.
-Then post yoga I would go back for my second coffee and my eggs or toast and dips.
-This helped me wake up and keep going through yoga!
+Then post-yoga I would go back for my second coffee and my eggs or toast and dips.
+This helped me wake up and keep going through yoga.

--The vinyasa yoga is a great halfway point between very gentle yoga and that which feels more aerobic!
+⇒ The Kamalaya vinyasa yoga is a great halfway point between very gentle yoga and that which feels more aerobic.
 You get lots of good stretching without wandering as many times when it is going to be over.

 ⇒ aqua aerobics was my favourite of the more intense activities.
 It is fun and silly and actually quite a workout.
 The best bit is you don’t really notice till you get out of the pool as the water has kept you so nice and cool!